 With the availability of front-facing cameras in high-end smartphone devices (such as the Samsung Galaxy S and the iPhone 4), notebook computers, and HDTVs, multi-party video conferencing, which involves more than two participants in a live conferencing session, has attracted a significant amount of interest from the industry.
 Skype, for example, has recently launched a monthly-paid service supporting multi-party video conferencing in its latest version (Skype 5) [1].
 Skype video conferencing has also been recently supported in a range of new Skype-enabled televisions, such as the Panasonic VIERA series, so that full-screen high-definition video conferencing can be enjoyed in one's living room.
+Moreover, Google has supported multi-party video conferencing in its latest social network service Google+.
+And Facebook cooperating with Skype plans to provide video conferencing service to its billions of users.
 We argue that these new conferencing solutions have the potential to provide an immersive human-to-human communication experience among remote participants.
 Such an argument has been corroborated by many industry leaders: Cisco predicts that video conferencing and tele-presence traffic will increase ten-fold between 2008-2013 [2].